 Crafting a Complete Will: What Should You Include?

-Having a will is vital in ensuring your assets are distributed according to your wishes upon retirement or death.
-Without one, the government might dictate the division of your estate, potentially leading to unintended outcomes.
+Complete wills ensure your assets are distributed according to your wishes following death.
+Without a will, the government may dictate the division of your estate, leading to unintended outcomes.

 Please note: Joe Cobb is an attorney in Manchester, England, specializing in tax and succession planning.
 Laws vary depending on where you live, but the concept is universal.